aliammari1/Awesome-Ai-Tools/README.md

 - [monica](https://monica.im/) - Monica is a chrome extension powered by ChatGPT API.
 It is designed to be your personal AI assistant for effortless chatting and copywriting.
 - [CopyAI](https://www.copy.ai/) - CopyAI is an AI-powered writing assistant that can help you generate high-quality marketing copy, product descriptions, and more.
 - [Grammarly](https://www.grammarly.com/) - Grammarly is an AI-powered writing assistant that helps you catch grammar and spelling errors in your writing.
 It can also suggest improvements to your writing style to help you communicate more effectively.
+- [Jasper](https://www.jasper.ai/) - Jasper is an AI writing assistant that helps create marketing copy, blog posts, and social media content.
+- [Rytr](https://rytr.me/) - Rytr is an AI writing tool that helps generate content in different tones and styles.

 ## Communication